socal-pug/chatbot/README.md

 - **!line** Show the current line
 - **!add** Add yourself to the back of the line
 - **!remove** Remove yourself from the line
 - **!next** Alert the next player that it's their turn to join - this will start a 70 second timer.
-If they join the server, the bot will automatically remove them fron the front of the line.
+If they join the server, the bot will automatically remove them fron the front of the line
 - **!skip** *Don't abuse this* - Remove whoever is in front of the line.
-This is only to be used on people who are AFK when it's their turn or they're already in the server.
+This is only to be used on people who are AFK when it's their turn or they're already in the server
 - **!replace** This is an "undo" for !skip.
-Put whoever was last skipped back in front of the line.
+Put whoever was last skipped back in front of the line